justinvt/jsdoc-Installer/README.md

     "Where has the jsdoc toolkit been installed?"

 The answer to this question is **JSDOC_ROOT** path mentioned above (once again, in our example it would be **/Users/sparkartguy/dev/jsdoc/jsdoc-toolkit**).
+If you haven't moved it, selecting the default will work just fine.

 You should also note what your answer is to:

     "Where should jsdoc documentation be output?"